nagpalm7/Text-Summarization/Readme.md

 Training has been done on 20,000 samples and can be modified by the user in the code.

+Towards the conclusion of inference phase, we convert the numerical vectors/embeddings back to our text sequences.
+These texts are the predicted summaries of our model.

 The Copy of Untitled0.ipynb file consists of the predicted results at the bottom.
 It can be viewed directly over there.

 LINK TO GOOGLE COLAB CODE: https://colab.research.google.com/drive/1M6nOjr8NeTnRWy5o9rAj0sbtqBVDhFr1